Baja Hotbox

 Drive with your lights on.
 It is easier to be seen in a passing situation!

 Take extra care of blind hills and curves.
-A tank truck might be half in your lane, and you have to move over as far as you can to the right.
+A tanker truck might be half in your lane, and you have to move over as far as you can to the right.

 Fill up with fuel when your gauge indicates half empty.
 Between El Rosario and Jesus Maria on Baja 1, the distance is about 197.5 miles and there are no gas stations in between.